Teleoperation with Semi-Autonomous Behaviors and Latency

 - How should the system performance be defined for teleoperation in an unstructured environment?
 What is the objective that should be optimized?

-This project will leverage related research underway in the ARC.
+This project leveraged related research in the ARC.

-- J. G. Storms and D. M. Tilbury, "Blending of Human and Obstacle Avoidance Control for a High Speed Mobile Robot," American Control Conference, 2014.
+- J. Storms and D. Tilbury, "Blending of Human and Obstacle Avoidance Control for a High Speed Mobile Robot," American Control Conference, 2014.

 - J. Storms, and D. Tilbury, "Reducing Rollover Risk of a High Speed Mobile Manipulator," in ASME Dynamic Systems and Controls Conference, 2014.